casey/pass/README.md

 Generate passwords with specified bits of entropy

+- tests:
+  enough bits of entropy produces every sombol in alphabet alphabets do not have repeated symbols

+- come up with a better name

 - generate readme from help string

+- use error chain

+- actually handle errors

+- option to copy to clipboard

+- after help

+- comment everything

+- memonic word lists

 - default to alternating letters in two groups with a symbol separating them, and X bits of entropy